 :37 Moreover David said, “The LORD, who delivered me from the paw of the lion and from the paw of the bear, He will deliver me from the hand of this Philistine.”
 And Saul said to David, “Go, and the LORD be with you!”

-We see here with David that this was not actually his first battle.
+This was not David’s first battle.
 It may have been his first battle against human armies, but it was not the first situation where he had trusted God to get through.
 He had made a lifestyle of trusting God.

 What it shows, though, is that David was practiced.
 He had made a lifestyle of depending upon God to get him through things.
 That’s why he had a track record.